Top 50 Most Popular Cyberpunk Movies To Watch In 2025

 Average

-The comic strip was created by John Wagner and Carlos Ezquerra.
-Judge Dredd is set in a futuristic dystopian society where America has turned into a wasteland post the apocalyptic events.
+The comic strip, created by John Wagner and Carlos Ezquerra, is set in a dystopian future where post-apocalyptic America has become a vast wasteland.
+Giant mega-cities sprawl across the ruined landscape.

 21